List of White Collar characters: Neal Caffrey

 Over the second season, Neal reveals much about his past.
 In "Forging Bonds" (2.11), he tells Peter that his first con with Mozzie involved a man named Vincent Adler.
 Adler introduced Neal to Kate, and the two quickly began a relationship.
 Months later, Neal and Kate discovered that Adler had been caught running a Ponzi scheme, and they lost all of their money.
 After Kate realized that Neal was conning her as well, she left him and began running her own cons.
-However, Neal found her.
-After the two confessed their love, Neal was arrested (for the first time) by Peter.
-Back in the present day, Neal meets an insurance investigator named Sara Ellis.
-At first, Sara tries to have Neal arrested for the theft of a painting.
-However, the two, who have a history, eventually begin dating.
-Upon Adler's return and defeat in "Under the Radar", Mozzie's machinations to steal the U-boat treasures lead to Peter suspecting that Neal had conned him into leading him to the treasure.
-Neal, upset over Peter's decided lack in trust in him, simply demands for him to prove it.
+After reuniting and the two confessing their love, Neal was arrested (for the first time) by Peter.